 Whether it be the animals we serve or their human counterparts, FarmVet has always strived to improve our pharmaceutical practices when it comes to the scope of our prescription offerings and their environmental impact on the end user.
 In light of the latest Flunixin inhalation label warnings, we’ve decided to cease production of the compounded Flunixin Meglumine powder.
-Instead, we will introduce a safer new oral alternative in the form of a suspension.
+Instead, we will offer a safer oral alternative in the form of a suspension.

 Flunixin Meglumine, known commercially as Banamine®, is a non-steroidal anti-inflammatory drug available in a paste or injectable.
 Veterinarians often prescribe this medication for the relief of pain, inflammation, and fever.
 If your veterinarian determines your horse could benefit from compounded Flunixin, we can make a suspension to meet this need.
-Previous users of Flunixin powder may find our new oral suspension easier to accurately measure and more cost-effective per dose.
+Previous users of Flunixin powder may find our oral suspension easier to accurately measure and more cost-effective per dose.

 Q&A with the Pharmacist-In-Charge